 Treating Teeth that have had Previous Root Canals Performed

 Most people don’t know this, but a tooth that has previously had a root canal can still get infected.
 Since the first procedure weakened the tooth, your dentist will need extreme caution when drilling into the tooth and removing the infection.

 Once done, your dentist must place a crown over the tooth, even if it only has a filling.
 That will cost you a lot of money, which you could have avoided.

 To prevent retreatment, practice good oral hygiene by brushing for two minutes twice daily using fluoride toothpaste.
 The fluoride will strengthen your enamel and top up the natural calcium.

 How Much Is A Root Canal Cost with Dental Insurance?

 Always check with your insurer whether they cover the cost of a root canal, as plans differ, and some will only cover a portion of the price; others won’t cover the procedure at all.

-Averages costs of a root canal that are covered by insurance is as follows:
+The average costs of a root canal that are covered by insurance are as follows:

 |Front Tooth||$200 – $1,100|

 What is the Cost of a Root Canal without Insurance?